-- a) Create a Heritage Commemoration and Interpretation Plan that recounts and celebrates Maillardville's history through measures such as public art, plaques, picture poles, story stones, sidewalk markers, recognition programs and community events. - b) Develop new Heritage Revitalization Agreement policies that guide and clarify the use of these agreements and provide evaluation criteria for determining appropriate density, parking requirements, form of development and commemoration features. - Explore and develop a range of policies that provide the City with further measures to assist and encourage heritage conservation (e.g., Heritage Revitalization Tax Exemption Bylaw, Heritage Alteration Permit Procedures, Heritage Minimum Standards of Maintenance Bylaw, Transfer Density, Heritage Conservation Areas). - Develop a property acquisition plan for Maillardville for securing additional parkland. - e) Establish and construct a Maillardville bicycle/pedestrian trail corridor from Nelson Street to Millside School, as delineated on Schedule B. - Update the City's Master Trails Plan to connect future parkland, where possible, to the City's trail and greenway network.
+- a) Create a Heritage Commemoration and Interpretation Plan that recounts and celebrates Maillardville's history through measures such as public art, plaques, picture poles, story stones, sidewalk markers, and recognition programs. - b) Develop new Heritage Revitalization Agreement policies that guide and clarify the use of these agreements and provide evaluation criteria for determining appropriate density, parking requirements, form of development and commemoration features. - Explore and develop a range of policies that provide the City with further measures to assist and encourage heritage conservation (e.g., Heritage Revitalization Tax Exemption Bylaw, Heritage Alteration Permit Procedures, Heritage Minimum Standards of Maintenance Bylaw, Transfer Density, Heritage Conservation Areas). - d) Develop a property acquisition plan for Maillardville for securing additional parkland. - e) Establish and construct a Maillardville bicycle/pedestrian trail corridor from Nelson Street to Millside School, as delineated on Schedule B. - Update the City's Master Trails Plan to connect future parkland, where possible, to the City's trail and greenway network.

-- Develop heritage-inspired streetscape standards for Laval Square and Allard-LeBleu Character Areas, Maillardville's Neighbourhood Centre and Greenways. - Establish a development plan for the industrial lands in the Schoolhouse East area that takes into consideration future uses, transportation and goods movement requirements, environmental impacts, and utility servicing, and that is compatible with adjacent residential areas.
-This development plan could be developed along with or be a component of the Fraser Gateway Employment Corridor plan as identified in the Southwest Coquitlam Area Plan. - Conduct a land use policy, regulatory and servicing review of lands in the Lougheed Brunette area, as delineated on Figure 9 (Page 22).
-This review will be part of a transportation infrastructure exploration of suitable options for upgrading the Brunette Interchange and the Brunette-Lougheed corridor, focusing on multi-modal improvements in concert with appropriate land use policies. - Refine Housing Choices implementation zones and development permit guidelines to help preserve the unique block and lot patterns of the neighbourhood as development occurs. - Undertake zoning and other regulatory amendments to the following zones to help implement the Plan policies: - > RM-3 Multi-Storey Medium Density Apartment Residential zoning amendment to reduce the maximum height to four storeys in Maillardville; - C-5 Community Commercial zone to allow density bonus: - > RM-1 Two Storey Low Density Apartment Residential, RM-2 Three Storey Low Density Apartment Residential and RM-3 Multi-Storey Medium Density Apartment Residential zones to accommodate secondary or "lock-off" suites (self-contained dwelling units within apartment or townhouse units) as a permitted use; - > RM-1 Low Density Apartment Residential zone to facilitate sensitive infill through small scale building forms in Laval Square Character Area; and - > CS-1 Service Commerical zone to encourage pedestrianfriendly site and building design. - Amend relevant City Bylaws, as required, to facilitate requirements for using wildelife-resistant solid waste collection and Wildlife Smart landscaping.
+- g) Develop heritage-inspired streetscape standards for Laval Square and Allard-LeBleu Character Areas, Maillardville's Neighbourhood Centre and Greenways. - h) Establish a development plan for the industrial lands in the Schoolhouse East area that takes into consideration future uses, transportation and goods movement requirements, environmental impacts, and utility servicing, and that is compatible with adjacent residential areas.
+This development plan could be developed along with or be a component of the Fraser Gateway Employment Corridor plan as identified in the Southwest Coquitlam Area Plan. - i) Conduct a land use policy, regulatory and servicing review of lands in the Lougheed Brunette area, as delineated on Figure 9 (Page 22).
+This review will be part of a transportation infrastructure exploration of suitable options for upgrading the Brunette Interchange and the Brunette-Lougheed corridor, focusing on multi-modal improvements in concert with appropriate land use policies. - j) Refine Housing Choices implementation zones and development permit guidelines to help preserve the unique block and lot patterns of the neighbourhood as development occurs. - k) Undertake zoning and other regulatory amendments to the following zones to help implement the Plan policies: - RM-3 Multi-Storey Medium Density Apartment Residential zoning amendment to reduce the maximum height to four storeys in Maillardville. - RM-1 Two Storey Low Density Apartment Residential, RM-2 Three Storey Low Density Apartment Residential and RM-3 Multi-Storey Medium Density Apartment Residential zones to accommodate secondary or "lock-off" suites (self-contained dwelling units within apartment or townhouse units) as a permitted use; - RM-1 Low Density Apartment Residential zone to facilitate sensitive infill through small scale building forms in Laval Square Character Area; and - > CS-1 Service Commercial zone to encourage pedestrianfriendly site and building design. - Amend relevant City bylaws, as required, to facilitate requirements for using solid waste, landscaping and other mitigating measures that reduce the risk of bear/wildlifehuman conflicts.